OnionYams/M8-Assess/README.md

 A sample dataset merge can be found at the bottom of M8-Assess-Grp8-YAN.ipynb

 For group 6 with members Charlie Rehder, Jared Mindel, Mikhaela Anderson, Yansong Tang

+Our final analysis is in the "Census Data Analysis.ipynb" file.